voxpupuli/puppet-unattended_upgrades/REFERENCE.md

 Data type: `Optional[Integer[0]]`

 Maximum random sleep in seconds.
+This parameter is deprecated and will be removed in a future release.

 Default value: `undef`